mikewolfe/Strandedseq_pipeline/README.md

 - Organisms with a single chromosome

-However, support for multiple chromosomes or reference genomes that include additional contigs or chromosomes is a high priority development goal.
+However, support for multiple chromosomes or reference genomes that include additional contigs is a high priority development goal.

 # What the pipeline does
 Starting from raw fastq files this pipeline does the following: